 Giriraj Singh makes this vow on population control

-New Delhi, Nov 18: Union Minister Giriraj Singh has said he would retire from politics "the day a legislation was enacted to control population" in the country.
+New Delhi, Nov 18: Union Minister Giriraj Singh has said he would retire from politics "the day the legislation was enacted to control population" in the country.

 The firebrand BJP leader, while talking to reporters on Saturday, claimed that two of his long-cherished dreams -- Centre scrapping Kashmir's special provisions and the apex court verdict for Ram temple construction at Ayodhya -- have been recently fulfilled.